TITLE 21 AGRICULTURE AND RANCHING

 21.32.2.9 ALTERNATIVE TO BRANDING CATTLE IN A NEW MEXICO DAIRY

-A. In accordance with Section 77-9-3, Sub-section F, NMSA 1978, of the Livestock Code of New Mexico, the alternate means of identification for dairy cattle shall be the use of plastic eartags that meet the following specifications and contained information:
+A. In accordance with Subsection F of 77-9-3, NMSA 1978, of the Livestock Code of New Mexico, the alternate means of identification for dairy cattle shall be the use of plastic eartags that meet the following specifications and contained information:

 (1) The tag must not be smaller than a medium sized tag that measures two and one-half inches by three inches (2 1/2" x 3"); and